Caribbean islands reel from Hurricane Melissa’s devastating impact as storm heads north

 Jamaica hardest hit

-The island of Jamaica took the heaviest battering, with Hurricane Melissa making landfall there on Tuesday at its strongest – as a Category 5 storm – and estimated maximum sustained winds of 185 mph (295 kph).
+Jamaica took the heaviest battering.
+Melissa made landfall there as a Category 5 storm, with estimated maximum sustained winds of 185 mph (295 kph).

+“Complete and utter destruction” is how CNN’s Derek Van Dam described the streets of Jamaica’s hard-hit coastal town of Black River on Thursday.

+People gathering around the Black River Bridge searched for water, food and news about their loved ones.
+The Jamaican Defense Forces have landed in the area by helicopter, but desperation is setting in for residents, Van Dam reported.
+Many are trying to leave the area with their personal items by car, motorbike or on foot.

+But the CNN team also witnessed signs of hope.
+Amid the chaos, there were moments of laughter and exchanges of hugs, as loved ones reunited after the storm.

+In Montego Bay on Jamaica’s northwestern coast, Alfred Hines, 77, told how he waded barefoot through mud to escape rising floodwaters.
+Speaking to Reuters on Wednesday, he said: “At one stage, I see the water at my waist and (after) about 10 minutes’ time, I see it around my neck here and I make my escape.”

-Authorities have yet to reach the worst-affected areas.
-So far, four bodies have been found in St. Elizabeth Parish in the aftermath of Hurricane Melissa, a source in the government told CNN on Wednesday.
+Authorities in Jamaica have recovered at least four bodies in the badly hit St. Elizabeth Parish, a source in the government told CNN on Wednesday.
+The Jamaica Constabulary Force confirmed eight more deaths on Thursday in Westmoreland, Hanover and St. James.

-Three people also died during storm preparations, but the government has not provided a death toll since the hurricane battered the island on Tuesday.

-Around 25,000 tourists remained in Jamaica as the country emerged from the storm, Dana Morris Dixon, minister of education, skills, youth and information said in a statement.
+Around 25,000 tourists remained in Jamaica as the country emerged from the storm, education minister Dana Morris Dixon said in a Tuesday statement.

-Around 140,000 people were cut off as the storm pummeled the island, the government said.
+On Thursday, more than 13,000 residents were still in shelters, while 72% of the island was without power, Jamaican government officials said.

-Overall, the country’s infrastructure has taken a battering, leaving it “severely compromised,” according to Desmond McKenzie, Jamaica’s minister of local government and community development.
+Overall, the country’s infrastructure has taken a battering, leaving it “severely compromised,” according to Desmond McKenzie, minister for local government and community development.

 ‘Extensive damage’ in Cuba